The APPIC Post-Match Vacancy Service

-The APPIC Post-Match Vacancy Service began operation on March 20, 2017 (at the conclusion of Phase II of the 2017 APPIC Match) and will remain available through October 31, 2017.
+The APPIC Post-Match Vacancy Service opens on March 26, 2018 (at the conclusion of Phase II of the 2018 APPIC Match) and remains available through October 31, 2018.
 This service allows eligible internship programs to post information about unfilled positions for students who remain unmatched.

 Non-member programs that did not participate in the Match may use the APPIC Post-Match Vacancy Service if they meet the criteria described in APPIC's policies regarding participation by non-members.
 Eligible non-member programs must register in advance by submitting a completed "Post-Match Vacancy Service Participation Agreement" along with the appropriate fee to APPIC.
 Please contact the APPIC Central Office in order to obtain a copy of the agreement and to initiate the registration process.

 PLEASE NOTE: If you have questions about an applicant's eligibility to participate in the PMVS, a list of eligible doctoral programs may be found here under "Eligible Doctoral Programs" (students may use the 2018 PMVS if their doctoral program is included in this list and designated as either "Match & PMVS" or "PMVS Only").